Kirity/aws-demo-webapp/README.md

 - Compilation checks: using `aws cloudformation validate-template --template-body file://sampletemplate.json`
 - Validate and catch common errors: using [cfn-lint](https://github.com/aws-cloudformation/cfn-lint).
 Usage `cfn-lint template.yaml`
 - Creation of change sets(like dry-run or terraform plan): it’s AWS way of generating a preview of what the stack update will do.
-Usage `aws cloudformation create-change-set \
+Usage `aws cloudformation create-change-set --stack-name my-application --change-set-name my-change-set --template-body file://template.yaml`

-##### Security best practices?
+##### Security best practices
 - Use `ACM` along with `ALB` to force only HTTPS client communication.
-- Allow ingress requests only from frontend-ALB-security-group to the frontend-ecs-service.
+- Allow ingress requests only from:
+    - frontend-ALB-security-group to the frontend-ecs-service
+    - frontend-ecs-service to the backend-ecs-service.
 This will reduce the attack surface.
 - Use encryption at rest where ever possible(EBS, RDS, CloudWatch logs).
 - Use IAM roles to access any resources from `EC2`.
-- Do not use access-key-id and secret-access-key in EC2 instead use Secrets Manager to store and read passwords.
+- Do not use access-key-id and secret-access-key in `EC2` instead use `SecretsManager` to store and read passwords.
 - Create the IAM roles with the "least privilege principle".
 - Configure [AWS Shield](https://aws.amazon.com/shield/) for the DDOS protection.
 - To be prepared for the incident management: enable the CloudTrail and VPC flow logs.

-##### Deployment of new version of software with zero-downtime?
+##### Deployment of new version of software with zero-downtime and high-availability.
 - Performing [ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html), we can achieve zero-down time, resilient, and highly-availability of the application.
 - Blue resources would be version-0 of the application.
 When version-1 needs to be deployed a new set of resources would be created, referred as "green".
-- In case of any error occurs in version-1 deployment then "blue" environment will remain intact serving the incoming traffic, "green" environment resources will be rollbacked.
+- In case of any errors in version-1 deployment then "blue" environment will remain intact, serving the incoming traffic, "green" environment resources will be roll backed.
-- When version-1 deployment went through successfully then "blue"(old) environment will be removed, "green"(new) environment will take over.
+- In case version-1 deployment went through successfully then "blue"(old) environment will be removed, "green"(new) environment will take over.